ctu-mrs/mrs_apptainer/README.md

 ## Quick Start Guide (Linux)

 1. Install Singularity - [install/install_singularity.sh](./install/install_singularity.sh).
-2. Create a Singularity image of the MRS UAV System. _This can take up to 30 minutes, depending on your internet connection and computer resources_.
+2. Create a Singularity image of the MRS UAV System. _This should take up to 15 minutes, depending on your internet connection and computer resources_.

 | **build script**                                       | **description**                                                           |
 |--------------------------------------------------------|---------------------------------------------------------------------------|